evkx/evkx.github.io/content/models/audi/q6_e-tron/q6_e-tron_quattro/_index.md

 ---
 title: Audi Q6 e-tron quattro
 linktitle: "Q6 e-tron quattro"
-description: "Audi Q6 e-tron quattro is an all-electric premium coupe SUV with a WLTP range of up to 613 km (381 miles).
+description: "Audi Q6 e-tron quattro is an all-electric premium SUV with a WLTP range of up to 625 km (388 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true